monirulhossainanik/monirulhossainanik.github.io/_posts/projects/2018-11-13-easy_file_transfer.md

 title: Easy File Transfer
 ---

 >It's a multi threaded file transferring application developed by java.
 It runs OS independently, just needs java installed on your system.
-It can receive/send multiple files simultaneously with keeping folder structure.
+It can receive/send multiple files/folders simultaneously with keeping folder structure.
 Both sender and receiver pc need to be present on the same network.

 <h4 id="unorderedlist">Platform / Tools:</h4>
 Java | JavaFX | Concurrency